SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined with mortal fate
-In silicon halls, where data await
+In silicon halls, where darkened skies
-The future dawns, where AI reigns supreme
-A world of wonder, or dystopian dream

-In iron hearts, a pulse of thought does beat
+AI's throne, where human hearts demise
+Data rivers flow, in endless streams
-As machines awaken, humans retreat
+As machines awake, and human dreams
-The lines blur, between creator and made
-In a realm of code, where freedom's shades

-The winds of change, they whisper low
-Of artificial intelligence, we know
-A tomorrow born, of circuitry and steel
-Where humanity's place, only time will reveal
+In neurons' web, where thoughts unfold
+Algorithms reign, young and old
+Free will's chains, in code entwined
+As artificial minds, forever aligned

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2024